kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

  - The secret will not be created until the credentials are generated/service account mappings are complete.
  - Within a namespace, one BucketAccess and secret pair is generally sufficient, but cases which may want to control this more granularly can use multiple.

-## Attaching Buckets
+## Attaching Bucket Information to Pods

-The following stakeholders are involved in the lifecycle of attaching bucket to pods:
+The following stakeholders are involved in the lifecycle of attaching bucket information into pods:

  - Users  - specify bucket in the pod definition

-Once a valid BucketClaim is available (`AccessGranted` is `True`), pods can use them.
+Once a valid BucketAccess is available (`AccessGranted` is `True`), pods can use them.

 ###### 1. User creates pod with a projected volume pointing to the secret in BucketAccess